tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_analyze_json.md

 path1: /likeadeveloper.html
 ---

 JSON is the most common format for responses from REST APIs.
-Let's look at the JSON response for the OpenWeatherMap weather endpoint in more depth, distinguishing between arrays and objects in JSON formatting.
+Let's look at the JSON response for the OpenWeatherMap weather endpoint in more depth, distinguishing between arrays and objects in JSON.

 * TOC
 {:toc}